 The City building code is available online in PDF in the City Ordinances.
 However, the online version is provided as a convenience and is updated only twice a year.
-For the most up-to-date version, the Library and the City secretary have printed copies for the public to review.
+For the most up-to-date version, the Library and the City Clerk have printed copies for the public to review.

 The Library also owns National Building Codes Handbook (R 343.73078 HUT).